cbcrg/tcoffee/docs/tcoffee_faq.rst

 A: See the well behaved parameters section.

-Q: I want to decide myself on the name of the output files!!!
+Q: I want to decide myself on the name of the output files !!!
 --------------------------------------------------------------

 A: Use the -run_name flag.